libranet/autoadd-bindir/docs/readme.md

 ## Validate & Usage
-After installing this package there is nothing left you need to do explicitly.
+After installing this package there is nothing left to do explicitly.
-We can validate the plugin works correctly b starting a python-session and checking the ``PATH``-environment-variable?
+We can validate that the plugin work correctly by starting a python-session and checking the ``PATH``-environment-variable:

 ```bash
 > bin/python